 He graduated from the University of Southern California with degrees in Business, Public Policy, Planning & Management on full scholarship from the Bill & Melinda Gates Foundation.

 After graduation Marque worked at Will Smith's production company Overbrook Entertainment to gain insight of life behind the camera.

 A strong advocate of community service he's been involved with various global service projects.
-He traveled to Khao Lak, Thailand to provide relief after the area’s devastating tsunami in December, 2004.
-He also worked with Habitat for Humanity to build homes in Baton Rouge, Louisiana (post Hurricane Katrina) and Retalhuleu, Guatemala.
+He recently formed TheJordanEdwardsMemorialScholarship.com with the cast and crew of Dear White People.
+Traveled to Khao Lak, Thailand to provide relief after the area’s devastating tsunami in December, 2004.
+He's also worked with Habitat for Humanity to build homes in Baton Rouge, Louisiana (post Hurricane Katrina) and Retalhuleu, Guatemala.

 He currently serves as a mentor to various student programs across Los Angeles.